Tremadog: Planning

 Tremadog Town Hall is located in the Market Square.
 Five round arches supported the front of the building, and the ground floor was used as a market hall.
 The dancing room had a fireplace at both ends, a minstrels' gallery on the back wall, and five large sash windows at the front, overlooking the square.
 It was reached by stairs from the tap room in the adjacent public house so that people attending a dance did not have to pass through the market area.
 The roof was in a similar style to many of Madocks' buildings, with a shallow pitch of slates, and wide eaves, while a flight of steps ran across the front of the building, creating a plinth on which it stood.
 There were six medallions and five keystones on the front of the building, with representations of theatrical figures.

 During August, the market space became a theatre.
 The house to the east of the town hall was quite shallow, allowing a stage to be built behind it, connected to the market space by a proscenium arch.
-Madocks wrote several stirring prologues and a play for the theatre, and there are rumours that the playwright and poet Sheridan acted in a production of his own play The Rivals there, although it was probably his son Tom, who was a contemporary of Madocks.
+Madocks wrote several stirring prologues and a play for the theatre, and there are rumours that the playwright and poet Sheridan acted in a production of his play The Rivals there, although it was probably his son Tom, who was a contemporary of Madocks.